agdelma/heprops/README.md

-# heprops
-A Python package implementing useful properties of the chemical element helium at low temperature
+`heprops` is a simple python package implementing useful properties of the chemical element helium at low temperature

-This python package includes experimental data and interpolation for the data found in the incredible and useful paper:
+It includes experimental data and interpolation for the data found in the incredible and useful paper:

 - James S. Brooks and Russell J. Donnelly, *The calculated thermodynamic properties of superfluid helium-4*, [J. Phys.
 Chem.
 Ref.
 Data **6** 51 (1977).](https://aip.scitation.org/doi/10.1063/1.555549)

 Most of the data in this paper was available on the late Russel Donnelly's former website http://pages.uoregon.edu/rjd which has since been taken offline but it is still available via a 2015 snapshot on the [WayBackMachine](https://web.archive.org/web/20150620225058/http://pages.uoregon.edu/rjd/bd.htm).

+## Supported Python Versions
+Python >= 3.6 (for f-strings)

 ## Installation
 To install via pip: